magento/devdocs/src/guides/v2.3/rest/tutorials/create-custom-rest-api.md

 ## Overview

-REST API in Magento 2 defines a set of functions used by the developers to perform requests and get responses using the HTTP protocol.
-By default, Magento 2 provides some predefined rest APIs like Product API, Order API, Customer data API with which you can take virtual control of everything happening on the site.
+The REST API in Magento 2 defines a set of functions used by the developers to perform requests and get responses using the HTTP protocol.
+By default, Magento 2 provides some predefined rest APIs like Product API, Order API, Customer data API, with which you can take virtual control of everything happening on the site.

-Even though Magento 2 has these many rest APIs, they are not enough when it comes to using the custom data and their values.
-To manage your custom data and fields, you need to create custom rest API in Magento 2.
-This tutorial describes how you can create custom REST API.
+Even though Magento 2 has many REST APIs, they are not enough when it comes to using the custom data and their values.
+To manage your custom data and fields, you need to create a custom REST API in Magento 2.
+This tutorial describes how you can create such a custom REST API.

 ## 1. Create a custom module

-Everything starts with a module. `Dev_RestApi` will be used as the namespace:
+`Dev_RestApi` will be used as the namespace:

 Here are the required files to get started: